What Types of Personal Information Does Flow Collect?

 - Marketplaces and Partners Involved in Your Transactions.
 Depending on how you interact with Flow, you may make purchases that involve third parties.
 For example, you may make a purchase that involves a third-party website or marketplace.
 In such a situation, you may initially view products on that website or marketplace and Flow is facilitating the order or otherwise involved.
 If this is the case, it will be very clear to you that a third party is involved in your transaction.
 And, if so, we may share your personal information with that third party.

 - Service Provider.
 Flow may provide your personal information to certain service providers in connection with the fulfillment of your purchase instructions, including but not limited to delivery agents, email service providers to send you emails on our behalf, customer support providers to process your feedback, customs brokers, international revenue authorities and fraud management parties.
-Flow will always attempt to limit the information we provide to be what is reasonably sufficient for those service providers to carry out their responsibilities as they relate to the fulfillment of your purchase instructions, and no service provider shall be authorized by us to use or disclose the information except as necessary to perform services on our behalf or comply with legal requirements..
+Flow will always attempt to limit the information we provide to be what is reasonably sufficient for those service providers to carry out their responsibilities as they relate to the fulfillment of your purchase instructions, and no service provider shall be authorized by us to use or disclose the information except as necessary to perform services on our behalf, or to comply with legal requirements, or for legitimate and legal business purposes.
+For example, in the case of fraud management service providers, they may use and retain information relating to your transaction to analyze and detect fraudulent transactions to compare to your transaction.

 - Flow’s Protection.
 We will disclose your personal information as required by law, when we believe that disclosure is necessary to protect our rights and/or comply with a judicial proceeding, court order, or legal process, to enforce or apply our Terms & Conditions and other agreements and to protect the rights of Flow.